MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/12-create-power-bi-dashboard.md

 In this lab, you'll create the **Sales Monitoring** dashboard in the Power BI service using an existing report.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Pin visuals to a dashboard
+- Pin visuals to a dashboard.
-- Use Q&A to create dashboard tiles
+- Use Q&A to create dashboard tiles.

 **This lab should take approximately 30 minutes.**